-- Teachers and parents of children who may be having school adjustment challenges in preschool through 3rd grade
+- Teachers and parents of pre-k through third grade children who may be experiencing school adjustment challenges

 - Detect school adjustment difficulties early

 - Children develop a school-based, trusting relationship with an adult